Matoley/PubMed_Discovery_Engine/README.md

 Open-source AI tool using BioBert and BioGPT to generate novel research hypothesis

 The goal of the project is to assist in biomedical research:
   Biomedical research often requires perusing vast amount of medical publication.
-The sheer volume of publications means that advancement in innovation is hindered by finding connections and typically, advanced text-mining tools are inaccessible to many or require formiable amounts    of experience with coding.
+The sheer volume of publications means that advancement in innovation is hindered by finding connections and typically, advanced text-mining tools are inaccessible to many or require formidable amounts    of experience with coding.

 ****